Junker/cordova-plugin-recaptcha-enterprise/README.md

 # Cordova Recaptcha Enterprise Plugin

-This is a cordova plugin for Google reCAPTCHA Ente rprise.
+This is a cordova plugin for Google reCAPTCHA Enterprise.

 ## Installation
 ```